pcusg/pcusg/README.md

 - 👋 Hi, I’m @pcusg
 - 👀 I’m interested in learning how to code.
 I'm an absolut beginner and curious how far i will come.
-- 🌱 I’m currently learning the basics of HTML and HTML5.
+- 🌱 I’m currently learning the basics of HTML and CSS.
 The first goal is to have a good understanding of Front End Developping.

 There is always stuff to learn.
 The road to perfection is neverending.
 <!---